Notes on the fine Selmer groups: Fine Selmer groups over a cyclotomic -extension

 We can now prove our theorem.

 \bpf[Proof of Theorem \ref{main}] By Lemma \ref{fg finite}, we may replace $F$, if necessary, so that $F$ contains $\mu_{2p}$ (in particular, $F$ has no real primes) and that $G_S(F)$ acts trivially on $T/\m T$.
 By Lemma \ref{fg H2}, it then suffices to show that $H^2_S(F^{\cyc}/F, T)$ is finitely generated over $R$.
 Choose a set of generators $x_1,..., x_d$ of $\m$ such that they form a basis for $\m/\m^2$.
 By a repeated application of Lemma \ref{residual H2}, we have an isomorphism $H^2_S(F^{\cyc}/F, T)/\m \cong H^2_S(F^{\cyc}/F, T/\m T)$.
 By Nakayama lemma, we are reduced to showing that $H^2_S(F^{\cyc}/F, T/\m T)$ is finite.
-By another application of Lemma \ref{fg H2}, this is equivalent to showing that $Y((T/\m T)/ F^{\cyc})$ is finite which in turn follows from Lemma \ref{fine selmer and class group} and the validity of the Iwasawa $\mu$-conjecture. \epf
+By another application of Lemma \ref{fg H2}, this is equivalent to showing that $Y((T/\m T)/ F^{\cyc})$ is finite.
+This latter assertion is an immediate consequence of Lemma \ref{fine selmer and class group} and the validity of the Iwasawa $\mu$-conjecture. \epf

 Upon a finer examination of our proof of Theorem \ref{main}, one actually shows something more precise.
 Let $\bar{\rho} : G_{S}(F)\lra \mathrm{Aut}_k(T/\m T)$ be the residual representation of $\rho$.
 Denote $F(\mu_{2p}, T/\m T)$ to be $F_S^{\ker\bar{\rho}} (\mu_{2p})$.
 Note that this is a finite Galois extension of $F$.